-Concerns about the cost of attending medical school and repaying loans play a large part in selecting a medical school, or even deciding to attend medical school.
-However, we believe it is vital that the medical field reflects the population it serves, and therefore have structured and funded our financial policies to reduce students’ debt burden and encourage students of all backgrounds to pursue their passion for research, patient care, and education at Yale.
+Concerns about the cost of attending medical school and repaying loans play a large part in deciding to attend medical school.
+At Yale, we believe it is vital that the medical field reflects the population it serves, and therefore have structured and funded our financial policies to reduce students’ debt burden and encourage students of all backgrounds to pursue their passion for research, patient care, and education at Yale.

 Do You Need Accessibility Help?